Drum, County Monaghan: Character

-The village also has a Protestant Hall, which hosts two Orange Lodges and an accordion band.
+The village retains a sense of pre-partition Ulster Scots culture.
+It has a Protestant Hall, which hosts two Orange Lodges and an accordion band, they both host a picnic and march in the village each year.
 A blue plaque on the wall of the Protestant Hall commemorates John Deyell, who later founded a settlement in Canada.
-There is also a branch of the Royal Black Preceptory, and the Drum Association, a local development association, which shares premises with the Wee Drummers childcare facility, but no GAA club.
+There is also a branch of the Royal Black Preceptory, and the Drum Association, a local development association, which shares premises with the Wee Drummers childcare facility.
 There is a Protestant primary school, while the nearest secondary school is in Cootehill, a 15-minutes drive away.
 Drum also participates in the Tidy Towns competition.
 The village shop and the last local public house closed in the 2010s, and the nearest retail facilities are now in Cootehill.